nostrapps/smartr/README.md

 **Please note**: This example is for educational purposes only and is not suitable for use in production environments.
 For real-world applications, consider using a more robust solution.

+## Design

+The main exe is `smartr.js` this will operate on one or more data directories.

+Each data directory contains
+- ledger.json
+- state.json
+- contract.sol

+Future versions will allow and quickjs contracts

 ## Features

 - Solidity smart contract for a simple state machine